xiaofanliang/starter-hugo-academic/content/project/explorer/index.md

 ---
-title: "Place social diversity explorer"
+title: "Place Social Diversity Explorer"
 summary: A D3 explorer to show the racial and income diversity of people visiting point of interests (POI) in Atlanta.
 What kinds of POI are most/least diverse and where do they locate?
 tags:
 - Digital Civics and Critical Data